Denmark Travel Insurance Guide

 What to expect if you need medical care

 $800 for an ER visit.
 That is the first number to remember.
 Denmark's healthcare system is excellent, and English availability is excellent throughout the country.
 You'll have no trouble communicating with doctors or hospital staff.
-In a medical emergency, you will receive outstanding care—but the bill depends on your passport.
+In a medical emergency, you will receive outstanding care.
+But the bill depends on your passport.
 EU, EEA, Swiss, and British travelers with an EHIC or equivalent card access emergency care at no direct cost.
 Everyone else faces private patient billing: an ER visit averages $800, and a single hospital day averages $1,200.
-These costs accumulate quickly if you require multi-day admission or specialist treatment. , even EHIC holders are not covered for medical repatriation back to their home country.
+These costs accumulate quickly if you require multi-day admission or specialist treatment., even EHIC holders are not covered for medical repatriation back to their home country.
 This can be one of the most expensive costs of a serious incident abroad.
-Given Denmark's weather— the cold, wet conditions from October through March—and the popularity of cycling and outdoor activities year-round, the chance of needing medical attention is real enough to take seriously.
+Given Denmark's weather, the cold, wet conditions from October through March, and the popularity of cycling and outdoor activities year-round, the chance of needing medical attention is real enough to take seriously.

 What Your Policy Should Cover